hamid-re3a/gateway/README.md

  - **Basic Configuration**
 	 - Edit the .env file which is located in the root of the project
 	 - Update database credentials
-	 - Update Mail Server credentials
+	 - Update mailing server credentials

  > **Pro Tip!** Also make sure you run, `php artisan optimize` command again
  >